dhruvhooda/SQL_FORMATTER/README.md

 ### 3. Build and Run with Docker:

-**IF YOU ARE USING WINDOWS**
+**If you are using Windows**

 - Go to entrypoint.sh and change the End of Line Sequence to LF from CRLF, and save the file.

+**If you are using Mac or intialized the SH file on your windows machine**

 ```bash
 docker-compose up